US urges everyone 12 and over to get COVID boosters to fight omicron - NewsBreak

 Wednesday’s decision means about 5 million of the younger teens who had their last shot in the spring are eligible for a booster right away.
 New U.S. guidelines say anyone who received two Pfizer vaccinations and is eligible for a booster can get it five months after their last shot, rather than the six months previously recommended.

-But one committee member, Dr. Helen Keipp Talbot of Vanderbilt University, worried that such a strong recommendation for teen boosters would distract from getting shots into the arms of kids who have not been vaccinated at all.IHU: What to know about the newer variant WHO is monitoring
+But one committee member, Dr. Helen Keipp Talbot of Vanderbilt University, worried that such a strong recommendation for teen boosters would distract from getting shots into the arms of kids who have not been vaccinated at all.UPDATE: Cottonwood woman accused of forgery charges, bond set at over $300K

 The advisers saw U.S. data making clear that symptomatic COVID-19 cases and hospitalizations are between seven and 11 times higher in unvaccinated adolescents than vaccinated ones.